 Where to Cross Country Ski in SW Calgary

-South Glenmore Park (8415 24 St SW) cross country ski trails are maintained by the City of Calgary and typically trackset on Wednesdays.
+South Glenmore Park (8415 24 St SW) has a 2.2 kilometre cross country ski loop that is typically trackset on Wednesdays.

 Where to Cross Country Ski in SE Calgary

-Maple Ridge Golf Course (1240 Mapleglade Dr SE) is Calgary’s largest groomed golf course.
-It is maintained by the City of Calgary and typically trackset on Tuesdays.
+Maple Ridge Golf Course (1240 Mapleglade Dr SE) is Calgary’s largest groomed golf course with several kilometres of groomed trails.
+Trails are typically trackset on Tuesdays.

 Know Before You Go